 Automation in a transportation management system (TMS), among other innovations in the supply chain, has improved performance and resulted in higher returns on investment.
-These innovations focus on improving customer experience in freight and have a real impact.
+These innovations focus on improving customer freight experience and have a real impact.

 According to Supply Chain Brain, the “customer experience is disrupting and changing the supply-chain world from the inside out.”

-Businesses that embrace customer-centric, visibility, and collaboration-based solutions continue to lead the way in the industry, and C-Suite executives need to understand a few things about the challenges and opportunities of creating and maintaining a positive customer experience.
+Businesses that embrace customer-centric, visibility, and collaboration-based solutions continue to lead the way in the industry.
+C-Suite executives need to understand a few things about the challenges and opportunities of creating and maintaining a positive customer freight experience.

-Challenges Common in Freight Management That Leads to Poor Customer Freight Experience
+Common Freight Management Challenges That Leads to Poor Customer Freight Experience

 Today, customers expect immediate and accurate product delivery thanks to new delivery models.
 Companies have invested more resources in logistics management to meet such expectations.

 Forward-thinking companies also think about gaining the customer’s trust in the process.
-Businesses, however, fail to achieve efficient customer experience in freight for various reasons.
+Businesses, however, fail to achieve efficient customer freight experience for various reasons.

 - Limited visibility into the final mile of delivery.
 Customers want accurate information about their shipment throughout the delivery process.